Breaking News Emails

 There's also a need for skilled tradespeople, "especially maintenance technicians who go out and fix the pump or motor or transmission," said John Malloy of Sanford Rose Associates, an executive search firm.

 But the growth is all at the top, which is why median wage growth — the middle of the pack — remains low.

 However, bidding higher for talent only works for so long.
 Mastercard is retraining employees for more needed skills.
 Some parts of its finance department have been automated.
 "We've retrained [the replaced employees] to be the developers or coders for those activities," Fraccaro said.

-Zinser thinks companies will need to change other practices as well, in order to find people.
+Jeff Zinser, principal of Right Recruiting, thinks companies will also need to change other practices in order to find people.
 Too many have the attitude, "we have the luxury of time because we are the employer," so they are slow to hire good people, who then get other job offers.
 "That's an issue of attention to detail and decisiveness."

 "There are also conflicts between the realities of the labor markets and the expectations of leaders," Kropp said.
 They set demands too high for the wages they're willing to pay and don't recognize that applicants have other options.
 Smarter companies are embracing flexibility — recognizing, for example, that hackers without a college degree may still be good candidates for cybersecurity jobs or that drug testing may be too extensive.

 And then there is immigration, which could bring needed labor at all levels.

 "It's extremely important now that we have the discussion around immigration and a quick-step path to employable status for people here without legal status," said Phil Noftsinger, executive vice president at CBIZ Employee Benefits.
 But changing immigration policy will depend on political agreement in Washington.